March 22, 2023

 Including contract workers in decision-making, and providing clear career pathways they can progress along is also key to retaining top talent.

-Ultimately, by investing in these contractors and giving them the same level of respect as permanent staff, businesses will be able to keep talented individuals around for the long haul, creating a well-rounded and experienced workforce and boosting their overall efficiency and productivity.
+By investing in these contractors and giving them the same level of respect as permanent staff, businesses will be able to keep talented individuals around for the long haul, creating a well-rounded and experienced workforce and boosting their overall efficiency and productivity.

 There are many reasons why people leave their jobs, but some of the most common include a lack of development opportunities and poor company culture.